Zaphodious/hireling/README.md

 # hireling

-A Clojure library designed to ... well, that part is up to you.
+A ClojureScript library to help when working with service workers.

 ## Usage